laravel/docs/horizon.md

 The `auto` strategy, which is the configuration file's default, adjusts the number of worker processes per queue based on the current workload of the queue.
 For example, if your `notifications` queue has 1,000 pending jobs while your `render` queue is empty, Horizon will allocate more workers to your `notifications` queue until the queue is empty.

-When using the `auto` strategy, you may define the `minProcesses` and `maxProcesses` configuration options to control the minimum **per queue** and the maximum number of worker processes **in total** Horizon should scale up and down to:
+When using the `auto` strategy, you may define the `minProcesses` and `maxProcesses` configuration options to control the minimum number of processes per queue and the maximum number of worker processes in total Horizon should scale up and down to:

     'environments' => [
         'production' => [